acse-ota19/acse-9-independent-research-project-LCS18/README.md

 Laura Su (lcs18@ic.ac.uk)

 ## Acknowledgments
-* Dr Robert Zimmerman (Imperial College London), Adam Bowler and David Halliday (Schlumberger), my supervisors
+* Dr Robert Zimmerman (Imperial College London), Adam Bowler and David Halliday (Schlumberger), my supervisors for their support
 * Schlumberger for accepting me for an internship
 * Family, friends and fellow interns for their moral support